elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/FAIR-generics/topics/1-why-fair.md

     * Why make data Reusable?
 * Benefits for different roles/levels (individual researcher vs scientific/discipline knowledge vs societal)
 * Incentives such as requirements from journals, institutions, and funding bodies.
 Exemplary recommendations from major entities include the ones from [Horizon 2020](https://ec.europa.eu/research/participants/data/ref/h2020/grants_manual/hi/oa_pilot/h2020-hi-oa-data-mgt_en.pdf), [UKRI](https://www.ukri.org/manage-your-award/publishing-your-research-findings/making-your-research-data-open/), [EOSC](https://eosc.eu/events/monitoring-eosc-readiness-fair-data-policies/), [NIH](https://sharing.nih.gov/data-management-and-sharing-policy/data-management#:~:text=NIH%20encourages%20data%20management%20and,repurposing%20datasets%20for%20secondary%20research).

 ---

-## FAIR element(s)

-* All FAIR elements

----

-## Primary audience(s)

-* Any researcher, research-performing academic staff, or student of any level generating and working with data for research purposes in any discipline, policy-oriented staff and managers.
-* Not domain-specific and for all types of data that are used to perform research, analysis, archiving and publishing of data
-* Not too technical, not too focused on data stewards

----

-## Learning outcomes

-After this lesson students:

-* Can explain the FAIR principles on a generic level;
-* Understand why you should apply the FAIR principles to your data;
-* Know of some common issues that prevent data reuse and how FAIR can help;
-* Have an impression of what could go wrong if you do not apply FAIR (horror stories topic overlap).
-* Identify what changes are required in your work/group/organisation to facilitate more FAIR data practices.
-* Identify the significance of FAIR for the quality of research performance and the required changes in an organisation to facilitate FAIR data management

----